-2. ETHOS
+2. ETHOS & ENVIRONMENT

-- 2.1 Wellington School aims to create and maintain a safe learning environment where all children and adults feel safe, secure and valued and know they will be listened to and taken seriously. - 2.2 The Continuum of Needs and Response and the Common Assessment Framework is embedded into everyday practice and procedures when responding to children's need.
-The children have access to appropriate curriculum opportunities, including emotional health and well-being, to support the development of the skills needed to help them stay safe and healthy, develop their self-esteem and understand the responsibilities of adult life, particularly in regard to child care and parenting skills. - 2.3 Access to cross-curricular activities will provide opportunities to develop selfesteem and self-motivation and to help pupils respect the rights of others, particularly those groups who may be considered a minority.
+- 2.1 The environment is welcoming and pleasant and pupils, staff and visitors are greeted appropriately. - 2.2 The school/setting has pleasant and welcoming dining areas and encourages healthy eating. - 2.3 Achievements and progress are regularly celebrated and pupils have high expectations of themselves and others and understand that long-term goals are worth working for. - 2.4 Pupils feel valued and are open and confident in their relationships with staff and one another. - 2.5 Pupil's work is displayed and changed regularly. - 2.6 Wellington School aims to create and maintain a safe learning environment where all children and adults feel safe, secure and valued and know they will be listened to and taken seriously. - 2.7 The environ is welcoming.
+The children have access to appropriate curriculum opportunities, including emotional health and well-being, to support the development of the skills needed to help them stay safe and healthy, develop

+- their self-esteem and understand the responsibilities of adult life, particularly in regard to child care and parenting skills. - 2.8 Access to cross-curricular activities will provide opportunities to develop selfesteem and self-motivation and to help pupils respect the rights of others, particularly those groups who may be considered a minority.